tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Gunnar and moo were on nouns since 2022.
-Lelis and yamsun joined.
-Husky was on the roster until tour 3. k1 became a free agent from beastcoast, husky got kicked, and yamsun moved positions
+**How did this roster happen?** You may recall bits of this roster from last year's TI Last Chance Qualifier, but in case you don't: Gunnar is a nouns staple, Moo has been rocking the noggles since 2022, and Lelis and Yamsun joined at the beginning of this season.
+K1's 'health break' off of beastcoast lasted about a month and a half before joining nouns in July.

+Pour one out for Husky, though.
+Brother had been 5 position with Gunnar on 4 Zoomers/nouns since *August 2020* and got kicked right after the Bali Major ended.
+They didn't even kick him for a support player.
+Yamsun just straight up changed roles to make space for K1.

 **How was their DPC year?** 464 points